 Next is visual arts.
 I look for two periods of this together preferably at the end of the day.

 This year I couldn’t find them together so instead I had one art scheduled for period 6 one day followed by period one the next day.
 This actually worked out amazingly well.
 Since my instruction could be period 6 and their working period right away the next day period one.

 However, I still prefer art to be at the end of the day.
 I also integrate this with drama and throw that in there throughout the year every third or fourth art period or so.

 Physical Education / DPA

-I teach a split so things take longer.
+- Know that teaching a split makes things take longer.

 Science and Social Studies